manuelpepe/PyAutoBlockchain/integration-tests/README.md

     * blockchain: Ganache
     * chainId: 1337
     * endpoint: `http://127.0.0.1:8545/`
-    * myAddress: *address 0 on ganache*
-    * Private Key: *private key for address 0 on ganache*
+    * accounts from ganache
-* Setting all environments variables related to the given project, as defined in the `.secrets.toml` file.
+* Setting all environments variables related to the given project, as defined in the `envs.toml` file.
-* Replacing the contract addresses in `contracts.json` from the current addresses in the development network.
+* Replacing the contract addresses in `contracts.json` with the matching addresses in the development network.

-Once setup, you can use the helper methods in `pab.test` to run tasks on-demand and make assertions agains the contracts state or anything else (files, services, values).

-For example, you can run a task that will set a value, and then assert that the value was setted.